-Possible Appeal Decisions Uphold Overturn Amend The appellant will be The appellant will be notified of this and The appellant will be notified notified of this in informed as to the reasons for this of this in writing and informed writing and informed decision. of the reasons for this of the reasons for decision upholding the Any note of the disciplinary action will decision. also be removed from the staff The options for amendment member's file. available to the college are: Should the overturned disciplinary decision have been a dismissal, the staff member will be offered their original job back.
-Should they decline this, the staff member and the College will agree a compensatory outcome.
-A different disciplinary action at a higher or lower stage of the disciplinary procedure An informal rather than formal disciplinary action taken
+Possible Appeal Decisions Uphold Overturn Amend The appellant will be The appellant will be notified of this and The appellant will be notified notified of this in informed as to the reasons for this of this in writing and informed writing and informed decision. of the reasons for this of the reasons for upholding the Any note of the disciplinary action will decision decision. also be removed from the staff The options for amendment member's file. available to the college are: Should the overturned disciplinary A different disciplinary decision have been a dismissal, the staff action at a higher or lower member will be offered their original stage of the disciplinary job back. procedure An informal rather than Should they decline this, the staff formal disciplinary action member and the College will agree a taken compensatory outcome.